 One of two principal tasks of the typical client is to transfer out messages, reports and (perhaps) probes that functionally approximate objects in its local environment.
-To do this in a particular instance, the client establishes a session with the service using the open() function, creates a new object using the $om_create()$ function, places the local information in it using the $om_put()$ and $om_write()$ functions, transfers out the object using the $transfer_out()$ function, and terminates the session using the close() function.
+To do this in a particular instance, the client establishes a session with the service using the open() function, creates a new object using the Om_create() function, places the local information in it using the om_put() and om_write() functions, transfers out the object using the transfer_out() function, and terminates the session using the close() function.

 The second principal task of the typical client is to inject into the local environment messages, reports and (perhaps) probes that functionally approximate objects transferred in.
-To do this in a particular instance, the client establishes a session with the service using the open() function, awaits the next inbound object using the wait() function, obtains access to it using the $start_transfer_in()$ function, draws information from it using the $om_get()$ and $om_read()$ functions and injects that information into the local environment, accepts responsibility for the object using the $finish_transfer_in()$ function, and terminates the session using the close() function.
+To do this in a particular instance, the client establishes a session with the service using the open() function, awaits the next inbound object using the wait() function, obtains access to it using the start_transfer_in() function, draws information from it using the om_get() and om_read() functions and injects that information into the local environment, accepts responsibility for the object using the finish_transfer_in() function, and terminates the session using the close() function.

 The above scenarios are exemplary, not exhaustive.
 The MT and OM interfaces define other functions that enable more complex client-service interactions.
-The client, for example, can determine how many objects await transfer in using the size() function, cancel a transfer in using the size() function, cancel a transfer in using the size() function, and modify an object using, for example, the size() function.
+The client, for example, can determine how many objects await transfer in using the size() function, cancel a transfer in using the finish_transfer_in() function, copy an object using the om_copy() function, and modify an object using, for example, the om_remove() function.

-The client and service interact only in the context of a session (see Section 5.3.42 on page 133).
+The client and service interact only in the context of a session (see Section 5.3.42 on page 134).